-Find jobs in Switzerland using the best job search engine on the Internet to date!
+Find jobs in Switzerland using the best job search engine!

 To find jobs in Switzerland, simply type keywords into the Suchbegriff/What box describing the kind of job you want, and enter a city, a province or postal code in the Ort/Where box.
 Then click the Finden/Find button or hit the Enter key on your keyboard.

 Careerjet searches for jobs in Switzerland on all of the major job boards, newspaper sites, niche industry sites and corporate job sites.
 Those include:

 monster.ch, experteer.ch, migros.ch, epfl.ch, manor.ch, wwp.ch, jobs.ch, job-up.ch, hes-so.ch, csem.ch, hotel-career.ch, studisurf.ch, manor.ch, michaelpage.ch, efinancialcareers.ch, startpeople.ch, snagajob.com, post.ch, offene-stellen.ch, job-up.ch, students.ch, jobscout24.ch, prose.ch, jobengine.ch and hundreds more.

 If you are unhappy with presented jobs you may use another powerful job search engine covering the different job sources.